My story

 January 2024

 People are often curious about my unusual career path.
-So for those considering studying English, a career in finance or in the cultural industries, or a later life move into teaching or education governance, this section may provide some useful insights.
+So for those considering studying English, a career in finance or in the cultural industries, working overseas, or maybe a later life move into teaching or education governance, this section may provide some useful insights.

 We are all shaped by where, when and how we grew up.
 I am aware that I was dealt a good hand.
 As I get older I become ever more sensitive to the consequences in our society for those who are not so lucky.
 This is, in part, the source of my interest in exploring ways to improve the education system.